Huotes/CommitMaker/README.md

 Chuck Norris used to play baseball.
 When Babe Ruth was hailed as the better player, Chuck Norris killed him with a baseball bat to the throat.
 Lou Gehrig got off easy.

 Gotta love the people who wrote the algorithm for Ola share,They go out of their way to help others

+When God said, 'let there be light', Chuck Norris said, 'say 'please'.'